-Second Opinion Clinic
+Virtual Second Opinion Clinic

-WVU Medicine specialists provide virtual second opinions to patients without the need to travel or to be seen in person.
+Get expertise that can inform your most important care decisions, without the need to travel or to be seen in person.

 Receiving a second opinion can help provide peace of mind to you and your loved ones.
 It can reassure you about a challenging diagnosis, or help you plan the most appropriate course of treatment.
 Reviewed cases can sometimes result in a change of treatment plan for complex diagnoses or confirmation that your treatment plan is the best option.